marekborowiec/teaching/python2.md

 for letter in seq:
     print(letter)
 ```
 We first put the `for` statement, followed by the variable `letter`, statement `in`, and the variable name `seq`.
-Then we added a colon `:`, pressed `Return`, and **_indented_** the next line by four spaces.
+Then we added a colon `:`, pressed `Return`, and we saw that the editor automatically **_indented_** the next line by one tab.
 The indented block is the code that will be execute over and over with the loop for all items in the `seq` variable.
 In most languages this indentation inside loop is a convention that is supposed to make code more readable and the content of the loop is signified by some additional symbols, but in Python the indentation itself (preceded by a colon `:`) determines loop contents.
 Note the variable `letter`.
 Normally we wouldn't use a variable name that was not previously defined, but in loops a variable that is equivalent to each item in a collection looped over is created 'on the go'.
 We could have named it something else and in explanations of loop syntax you will sometimes see the generic `i` (`for i in ...`) in that place.

 It's time to execute our first Python script.
 Save your file and move back to the terminal window.
-If you started Gedit from the command line and your terminal tab is preocuppied with you can start a new tab with `Ctrl + Shift + T`.
+Hot tip: on PC you can switch between windows with `ALT+TAB` and on Mac with `ALT+SHIFT+TAB`.
 Run your script:
 ```shell
 python3 for_loop.py
 ```